connorfcruz/cruz-connor-portfolio/docs/networking/assignment8.md

 Finally, to confirm successful connection to the network, Google (8.8.8.8) was pinged:

+INSERT PING FAIL

+Ping failed here because the virtual machine was in bridged mode.
+To actually host a gateway was changed to the actual router's address, **192.168.64.1**.

 INSERT PING SUCCESS

 100% of the packets were received, so the connection was confirmed to be successful.